-Version 0.4.0 will be released in December 2021.
-This will be a major release that features some breaking changes.
+Version 0.4.0 was released in January 2022.
+This is a major release that features some breaking changes.
 Methods for adding, subtracting, multipling and substracting datasets from each other will be enhanced.
 Until now these methods used a simplistic approach values from matching time steps were added to each other, etc. So if you are subtracting a 12 time step file from a dataset, only the first 12 time steps were subtracted from.
 However, often this is not what you want.
 For example, you might want to subtract yearly months from a file which contains monthly values for each year.